 The House Hacking Strategy, Explained

 In a real estate landscape often dominated by hefty interest rates, daunting down payments, and generally towering housing costs, house hacking is a game-changer.
-Basically, house hacking is when you buy a multi-family or single-family house and you live in one unit or room, renting out the remainder of the property.
+Basically, this home buying strategy is when you buy a multi-family or single-family house and you live in one unit or room, renting out the remainder of the property.
 Ideally, the rental income will entirely offset your mortgage payment, freeing you up (quite literally) to live for free.
 This unconventional approach allows individuals to acquire a home with minimal upfront costs, slashing the traditional 20% down payment to as low as 0%.
 House hacking transforms the concept of homeownership into a multifaceted investment, allowing individuals to strategically navigate the property market.
-Still, there are intricacies to consider before heading into hacking.
+Still, there are intricacies to consider before diving in.

 What is the House Hack Strategy?